cdk-patterns/serverless/the-simple-webservice/java/README.md

 ## Useful commands

-From the root folder:
  * `./mvnw package`     compiles and packages the source code for both Lambda and CDK modules
  * `./mvnw test`        perform the unit tests for both Lambda and CDK modules

-From the cdk subfolder folder:
- * `./mvnw package`     compiles and packages the source code for the CDK module
- * `./mvnw test`        perform the unit tests for the CDK module
  * `cdk diff`           compare deployed stack with current state
  * `cdk synth`          emits the synthesized CloudFormation template